arlyon/codestreak/readme.md

 project/project/urls.py:

     urlpatterns += [
-        url(r'^codestreak/', include('codestreak.urls', namespace="codestreak")),
+        url(r'^codestreak/', include('codestreak.urls'),
     ]

-project/settings_local.py: (it is good practice to keep all api keys outside of your git tree. mine are in a file called settings_local)
+project/settings_local.py: (it is good practice to keep all api keys outside of your git tree. mine are in a file called project/settings_local.py)

     PUSHBULLET_KEY = "MYKEYHERE"

 Specify in `codestreak_acceptedevent` in the database which events you want to count as a success.
+These are checked at 20:00 and 00:00 local time against each users event history.

 Events are defined here: [Event Types & Payloads](https://developer.github.com/v3/activity/events/types/)

-A good place to start is with `PushEvent`, `PullRequestEvent`, and `CreateEvent`
+A good place to start is accepting `PushEvent`, `PullRequestEvent`, and `CreateEvent`.

 ## Planned:

--[ ] reduce dependencies
+- [ ] reduce dependencies
+- [ ] allauth (and github) integration

 ## Usage

+Currently the app assumes that `request.user.username` is the user's github username.
-Go to /codestreak with a github account attached to your allauth user to register.
+Go to /codestreak to register.
 Start commiting!

 ## Contributing